 According to Cramer, Meta is not taking a cut from creators initially, while planning to continue to invest heavily into hardware and software infrastructure for the metaverse.
 Meta realizes it can’t build an entire world by itself and needs the innovation of creators and the draw of influencers to make the platform take off in the way Facebook and Instagram have.

 Zuckerberg explained that Meta’s playbook has always been to build services that fill a need and grow the platform to a billion or more users before monetizing it.
 That means the next 5 to 10 years might be a rare opportunity for businesses and consumers to take advantage of a low-cost metaverse experience before Meta begins to demand a share.
-Just as Facebook was once ad-free, the early metaverse might be blissfully clear from distractions.
+Just as Facebook was once ad-free, the early

 This isn’t exclusively Meta’s strategy, but the growth method employed by most internet-based companies.
 Focusing on growth first and money later has become standard practice.
 In the future, a balancing act will be required to make enough money to fund services while keeping the metaverse affordable enough to retain users.